Enjoy observing primates in Taï !

 Come and enjoy the unique experience of observing habituated primates, such as mangabeys and red colobus monkeys in their natural habitat …

-Since 2013, the habituated mangabey group has been followed by the Taï ecoguides in the heart of the Taï National Park.
-Thus, visitors have the opportunity to observe them in their natural habitat.
-The habituated group is composed of ten adult males, about twenty adult females and forty juveniles and infants.
+Since 2013, the habituated mangabey group has been followed on a daily basis by the Taï ecoguides in the heart of the Taï National Park to ensure the durability of their habituation.
+Thus, visitors have the opportunity to observe the group, composed of ten adult males, about twenty adult females and forty juveniles and infants.
 Mangabeys are daily followed, ensuring the durability of the habituation.

 The red colobus monkeys

 The red colobus monkeys (Piliocolobus badius badius) are arboreal primates, which mostly spend their time high up in the tropical rainforest canopy.
 They live in a social group with up to 60 individuals.
 They eat young leaves, chewing them for hours.
 The red colobes monkeys are listed as endangered on the IUCN red list of endangered species, because of poaching and deforestation.

 Since 2013, this group of red colobus monkeys has been habituated and ranges within a 1 km² territory in the Taï National Park, close to the ecotourism forest camp.